ansible/ansible/docsite/rst/playbooks_lookups.rst

 Using Lookups
 =============

-Lookup plugins allow access of data in Ansible from outside sources.
+Lookup plugins access data sources on Ansible control machine.
 This can include the filesystem but also external datastores.
 These values are then made available using the standard templating system in Ansible, and are typically used to load variables or templates with information from those systems.